efischer19/python-project-blueprint/meta/adr/ADR-015-use_uv.md

 - Use `uv sync` to install dependencies into the project's `.venv`.
 - Use `uv run <command>` to execute commands within the virtual environment (e.g., `uv run pytest`, `uv run ruff check .`).
+- Internal dependencies between apps/ and libs/ must rely on the uv workspace resolution rather than hardcoded file:// URIs.

 ## Considered Options